 Behind the scenes, the company can even influence its employees towards one or another benefit with some creative point-to-benefit ratios.
 Let’s say your employee wants cash.
 In that case, 10 points spent will get him 6 euros.
 But a quick look at the other options will show the new worker that 10 points can give him 8 euros worth of transportation by train or even 11 euros worth of third-party formations.
 The situation easily leads to a win-win scenario where the employee can get a better deal for himself and fewer employer costs for the company.

 After that, explaining it to your candidate is quite simple.
 Prepare a few benefit packages scenarios, enter the employee points into the wallet you’re offering, and your future recruit is led to an interesting game where he can imagine everything.
 “Well, that company knows how to make a salary offer that’s fun!
 Working for them sure looks motivating!”
 Too much?
 Well you know what I mean.

-If your employee is hesitant or uncertain about this new way of receiving rewards, that’s OK.
+If your employee is hesitant or uncertain about this new way of receiving Sustainable Rewards, that’s OK.
 Simply invite him to select a regular package or give him everything in cash, but let him know that he can change whenever he wants for whatever he wants.